Seqi/raifu/README.md

 REACT_APP_FIREBASE_PROJECT_ID=myprojectid
 ```

 Next, install the `firebase-tools` package from npm with `npm i -g firebase-tools`.
+This contains the emulator to spin up a local firebase development backend.
 Then run `firebase login` to login
 with your Google account linked to your firebase project.
-This will link your local running code with your Firebase
-project for use with features like Firebase authentication.

-You will also need to enable authentication providers in your Firebase project to log in to the application.
-These may
-require third party API keys (such as Twitter).
-For basic usage, enable the Email/Password provider in your Firebase
-project `Authentication -> Sign-in Method -> Enable Email/Password`.

 Finally, replace the existing project id with your Firebase project id in `.firebaserc`.

 #### Database

 Raifu uses PostgreSQL for data storage and requires a connection to run.
 If you don't have an existing PostgreSQL
-instance, it is recommended to use Docker to spin one up.
+instance, it is recommended to use Docker to spin one up using the docker-compose file inside `sql/docker`.
 Once configured, create a database and run the migration
 script in `sql/create_tables`.

 #### Cloud Functions Config

-To run the cloud functions, you will need to install the
-[Firebase CLI Tools](https://github.com/firebase/firebase-tools) containing the Cloud Functions Emulator.
-Additionally,
-you will need to connect up to your PostgreSQL database, To point the cloud functions to the database, create a
+With the emulator installed, and the database spun up, cloud functions need to know where the database is.
+To point the cloud functions to the database, create a
 `.runtimeconfig.json` file in the `functions` directory containing the database credentials:

 ```